justinmcdaniel/blawgjs/README.md

 Gets blawg posts from posts/post.json.
 Currently all posts are contained in the same file.

 Supports pagination.
-Every 3 pages makes one page, which is hardcoded.
+Every 3 posts makes one page, which is hardcoded.

 - [x] Reverse blog posts, make newest first
 - [x] Add pagination